arcanorca/boids-in-the-blue/README.md

 The simulation monitors your system's stress level in real-time.

 *   **Hybrid Monitoring**: It checks both CPU and GPU load and reacts to whichever is higher.
 *   **Visual Feedback**: When your computer is idle, the flock is calm.
-When you compile code or play a game (high load), the flock gets agitated, faster, and more chaotic.
+When you compile code or play a game, the flock gets agitated, faster, and more chaotic.
 *   **Control**: You can adjust how sensitive they are via the Response Intensity slider.

 ### 2. Ecosystem Logic